precice/micro-manager/docs/running.md

 ---
-title: Running the Micro Manager
+title: Run the Micro Manager
 permalink: tooling-micro-manager-running.html
 keywords: tooling, macro-micro, two-scale
 summary: Run the Micro Manager from the terminal with a configuration file as input argument or from a Python script.